zrule2222/Keto-Bakery-Task/README.md

 # Keto Bakery Task

-This project was created for qualidying for the JS developer position at Keto Bakery
+This project was created for qualidying for the JS developer position at Keto Bakery.

 ## Requirements for the project

-Before attempting to run the project make sure that your machine has [Node](https://nodejs.org/en/download/prebuilt-installer) and NPM installed
+Before attempting to run the project make sure that your machine has [Node](https://nodejs.org/en/download/prebuilt-installer) and NPM installed.

 ## Installing project dependencies